apache/cordova-new-committer-and-pmc/README.md

 Login to minotaur.a.o is only through public key SSH.

+OR go to [Whimsy](https://wh imsy.apache.org/roster/committee/cordova), in the **Committers** section, double-click in the Notes column where the new committer's name is, and select the button **Add to PMC**.

 ## 8. Automatically subscribe the new PMC member to the private list